MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 > [!IMPORTANT]
 >
-> - Default Workflow: The following is the default workflows for document library Version History Limits:
+> - Default Workflow: The following is the default workflows for document library **Version history limits**:
-> - Default organization Level Limits: The default Version History limits for your organization will be set to Manual mode with **500 Major Version Limit** set to **Never Expire**.
+> - Default organization Level Limits: The default **Version history limits** for your organization will be set to Manual mode with **500 Major Version Limit** set to **Never Expire**.
-> - Default Site or Library Level Limits: By default, there will be no Version History limits set on individual sites as new document libraries inherit the organization level limits.
+> - Default Site or Library Level Limits: By default, there will be no **Version history limits** set on individual sites as new document libraries inherit the organization level limits.
 > - Organizational-level version limit settings can be used to configure version settings on libraries only.
 List version settings, creation of major and minor versions or content approval workflows need to be [configured at individual library or list level](/office/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).
 > - Changes made to organization-level settings apply to new libraries created since the change was made.
 The ability to apply the setting to existing document libraries at the organization-level isn't yet released.
 The new settings won't be applied to existing libraries or to versions that were already created.
 > - A version's expiration date is determined from library version settings and is stamped on the version when a version is created.
 If expiration settings at the library are modified, the expiration date on the existing versions of a file won't change.